-Extroverts are by nature talkative people who like to voice their thoughts as they pop in their head and use the other person as a sounding board.
+This study clearly explains it all in its title, The Language of Extraversion: Extraverted People Talk More Abstractly, Introverts Are More Concrete.
+It explains how extroverts are by nature talkative people who like to voice their thoughts as they pop in their head and use the other person as a sounding board.

-This can get both overwhelming and confusing for an overthinking introvert.
+This can get both overwhelming and confusing for an introvert who tends to focus on facts.
 It helps if you make it a habit to weigh your words more carefully before speaking, especially when you’re both settling into the relationship.

 3. Talk slowly and clearly